 Suhail Doshi, CEO of Mixpanel, shares best practices for using in-product analytics to make better product decisions, how to balance vision with data-driven decision making.

-As the discipline of product management has advanced in recent years, so too have the strategies, tactics and tools for conducting user research.
+As the discipline of product management has advanced in recent years, so too have the strategies, tactics and tools for conducting product research.
 Product managers have the potential to access more data to make decisions than ever before.

 One critical tool that modern product managers need to have in their tool kit is quantitative research.
 In other words, using in-product analytics to analyze user behavior and find opportunities to improve the experience.